MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-vpn-profiles.md

 ### [iOS](#tab/ios)

-After the VPN profile is installed on the device, you can see it in **Management Profile**:
+After the VPN profile is installed on the device, it's displayed in **Management Profile**:

 :::image type="content" source="media/troubleshoot-vpn-profiles/vpn-profile-management-profile.png" alt-text="Screenshot shows that Management Profile has the VPN profile.":::